iWinston/typeorm-plus/docs/connection.md

 ```

 Avoid creating extra classes / services to store and manager your connections.
-This functionality is already embed into TypeORM -
+This functionality is already embedded into TypeORM -
 you don't need to overengineer and create useless abstractions.

 ## Using `ConnectionManager`